Dalgona/serum-site/pages/docs/templates.md

 * `title`

-    Title of this blog post.
+    The title of this blog post.

 * `date`

-    Formatted string representation of date when this post has been written.
+    The string representation of date when this post has been written.

 * `raw_date`